Friedrich Ebert Foundation: Further activities

 The FES had its own conference center on the Venusberg in Bonn for these activities until its closure in 2009.

 The historical research center of the foundation also contains the Archive of Social Democracy and its libraries in Bonn and at the Karl Marx House in Trier.
 This is one of the largest collections of documents on social history and the history of the workers movement.

 Since 1982, the foundation has awarded a prize of 10,000 euro called Das politische Buch ("The Political Book") to promote noteworthy political books.
-The prize serves to remind people of the Nazi book burnings of May 10, 1933.
+The prize serves to remind people of the Nazi book burnings of 10 May 1933.

 Controversy

 In 2017, Friedrich Ebert Foundation was attacked by a group dubbed “Pawn Storm”, the same cyber spy group that targeted that year's campaign of French presidential candidate Emmanuel Macron; the group used email phishing tricks and attempted to install malware at the foundation.

 In 2022, the Friedrich Ebert Foundation was barred from working in Russia.

+In March 2024, the Friedrich Ebert Foundation was declared an undesirable organization in Russia.